Best Things To Do in Porto

 The charms of Porto are plentiful and this city's laid-back vibe gives travelers to Europe a much-needed respite from the faster-paced, museum packed cities nearby.
 In Porto, you can take in the arresting views of the Rio Douro from a stroll across the Dom Luís I Bridge, admire the beach landscape on the city's western coast and drink in the liveliness of the UNESCO World Heritage Ribeira District.
 Speaking of drinking, get ready to sip and saunter through Vila Nova de Gaia to taste the region's famed port at its finest wine lodges.
 Those looking to enrich their minds with a little history and culture will enjoy visits to the Porto Cathedral, the São Bento Railway Station and the Stock Exchange Palace.
 Meanwhile, artsy types can see paintings, sculptures and more at the Museu Nacional de Soares dos Reis or the Serralves Foundation's contemporary art museum.

-- #1View all Photos#1 in PortoSightseeing, FreeTYPELess than 1 hourTIME TO SPENDSightseeing, FreeTYPELess than 1 hourTIME TO SPEND
+- #1View all Photos#1 in Porto1.4 miles to city centerFree, SightseeingTYPELess than 1 hourTIME TO SPEND1.4 miles to city centerFree, SightseeingTYPELess than 1 hourTIME TO SPEND

 Perched on a hilltop standing watch over the city, the Porto Cathedral (known as the Sé) was originally built between the 12th and 13th centuries, and features a variety of architectural styles, including Romanesque, baroque and gothic.
-The fortress-like church is the largest in the city and one of Porto's oldest monuments; it's flanked by twin towers and has a rather plain stone facade.
-But inside the Sé you'll find a beautiful stained-glass rose window, a collection of centuries-old sculptures and a silver altarpiece that was once used as the bishop's study.
+The fortress-like church is the largest in the city and one of Porto's oldest monuments; it's flanked by twin towers.
+It has a rather plain stone facade, but inside the Sé you'll find a beautiful stained-glass rose window, a collection of centuries-old sculptures and a silver altarpiece that was once used as the bishop's study.
 Meanwhile, the cloister boasts cobalt and white ceramic tiles that depict different scenes from religious history.
-Most travelers say visiting the church and cloister is absolutely worth an hour or two, noting that the exterior is remarkable but the interior is exquisite.

 The Crystal Palace Gardens boast green shrubbery, winding walkways, bright flora and bubbling fountains.
 Bring your camera along because you'll find plenty of photo opportunities here: Everything from the flower varieties to the expansive views of the Douro River beckons for your attention.
 (And if you're lucky, you may even catch a glimpse of the peacocks that roam the gardens.)
-The park's name comes from the Crystal Palace that once stood here, though it was torn down in 1956 and replaced with a domed pavilion that houses a sporting arena and a multi-purpose events center.
-Recent visitors say the pavilion is not worth a visit, but the park should be experienced.
+The park's name comes from the Crystal Palace that once stood here, though it was torn down in 1956 and replaced with a domed pavilion that houses a sporting arena and a multi-purpose events center, which was refurbished in 2019.

 Porto's main thoroughfare, Avenida dos Aliados, features a smattering of cafes, hotels, banks and boutiques all housed in architecturally impressive buildings.
-Located in the heart of Porto, just southeast of the famous Bolhão Market, this wide avenue is named to honor the Allies of World War I. Most of the buildings showcase intricate design in their cupolas and cornices.
+Located in the heart of Porto, just southeast of the famous Bolhão Market, this wide avenue is named to honor an alliance between Portugal and England forged in the 14th century.
+Most of the buildings showcase intricate design in their cupolas and cornices.
 Points of interests include Porto's granite and marble town hall (which sits at the northern end of Avenida dos Aliados), General Humberto Delgado Square (marked by a few trees and situated in the center of the avenue) and Liberdade Square (which serves as the anchor to the avenue and is marked by a statue of King Pedro IV riding a horse).
 The central portion of the boulevard often hosts artists, street performers and festivals.

 A visit to Porto wouldn't be complete without a stop to sample the city's most notable export — port wine.
 You'll find dozens of wine cellars scattered throughout Porto, and there's even a Port Wine Museum dedicated to teaching the history of the port wine trade and production development.
 But if you're more interested in imbibing, head to one (or several) of Porto's top wineries.